 Other Pacific countries became independent of colonial powers in the 1970s, and New Zealand diplomatic posts followed in Fiji and Tonga (1970), Papua New Guinea (1974), the Solomon Islands (1978), Vanuatu (1987) and Kiribati (1988).
 Cross-accreditations (indirect representation without a regular diplomatic presence) covered other Pacific countries, including Nauru, Tuvalu, the Federated States of Micronesia, Palau and the Republic of the Marshall Islands.
 While undertaking the full range of diplomatic and consular functions, many Pacific posts were heavily focused on aid, provided as much for political as for developmental purposes.

 For many years New Zealand’s foreign policy was developed by a small number of ministers and officials with little public participation or knowledge.
-However, public interest swelled in the 1960s and 1970s, triggered especially by concern over New Zealand’s involvement in the Vietnam War, the country’s apparent support for the apartheid regime in South Africa, and opposition to nuclear-weapons testing.
+However, public interest swelled in the 1960s and 1970s, triggered especially by concern over New Zealand’s involvement in the Vietnam War, the country’s apparent support for the apartheid regime in South Africa, and opposition to French nuclear-weapons testing in the Pacific.
 Concerned citizens lobbied politicians, demanding that policies reflect public opinion more closely.
 Gradually, policy formulation became more open, especially after the Official Information Act 1982 made access to official papers easier.

-The foreign policy issue of visits to New Zealand by nuclear-armed ships has aroused intense public interest.
-A waterborne protest group, the Peace Squadron, was formed to oppose nuclear ships entering New Zealand ports.
-In 1976 former Minister of Education Phil Amos joined the squadron in his sloop Dolphyn, to try and prevent the US cruiser Long Beach from berthing in Auckland.
-Amos later faced court charges and was defended by lawyer David Lange.
+The foreign policy issue of visits to New Zealand by nuclear-armed or -powered ships aroused intense public interest.
+A waterborne protest group, the Peace Squadron, was formed to oppose such vessels entering New Zealand ports.
+In 1976 former Minister of Education Phil Amos joined the squadron in his sloop Dolphyn to try to prevent the US cruiser Long Beach berthing in Auckland.
+Amos later faced charges and was defended by lawyer David Lange.
 In 1984 Lange, by then prime minister, announced the nuclear-free policy that prevented further visits by vessels such as Long Beach.

 Foreign policy was once considered distinct from the domestic tasks of government.
 However, by the 21st century many government agencies had an international dimension to their work.
 Some sent staff to New Zealand diplomatic posts or as expert members of New Zealand negotiating teams.
 Although these representatives had objectives specific to their home agency, they contributed to achieving broader objectives for New Zealand.
 MFAT took a leading role in coordinating these inter-agency efforts, in Wellington and at overseas posts.

 A country’s size, geographical location, history and economy all influence the way it conducts foreign policy.
 New Zealand is relatively remote from the world’s centres of power.
-It has no land borders with other countries and has always enjoyed friendly relations with its only large neighbour, Australia.
+It has no land borders with other countries and has always had good relations with its only large neighbour, Australia.
 Its population, economy and armed forces are small.
-It is heavily dependent on trade in a relatively narrow range of primary products for which demand and price are determined outside New Zealand.
+It is heavily dependent on trade in a relatively narrow range of primary products for which demand and price are determined outside New Zealand, and on tourists who arrive by air.
 It imports capital, technology and skilled people.
 These characteristics mean that, unlike major powers but like most other countries, New Zealand cannot impose its will on other countries or shape events by itself.
-Its influence in the South Pacific is, however, a partial exception to this rule.
+Its level of influence in the South Pacific is a partial exception to this rule.

 The United Nations Security Council is the UN’s most powerful body, responsible for maintaining international peace and security.
 New Zealand has been a member of the council in 1954–55, 1966, 1993–94 and 2015-16.
-In 1954 New Zealand voted against the US over a CIA-backed military coup in Guatemala, and was narrowly defeated.
+In 1954 New Zealand voted against the US over a CIA-backed military coup in Guatemala.
 As president of the council in 1994, New Zealand advocated forceful action to stop the genocide in Rwanda.
 New Zealand subsequently spearheaded efforts to establish the International Criminal Tribunal for Rwanda.1

 New Zealand’s major political parties have broadly agreed on the country’s international political and economic objectives but sometimes differed on details or on implementation.
 Occasionally, serious policy disagreements have ruptured this bipartisan approach.
 The anti-nuclear policy and its impact on ANZUS (the agreement on military cooperation between New Zealand, Australia and the US) in the 1980s was a prime example, as were involvement in the Vietnam War in the 1960s and relations with apartheid South Africa in the 1970s and early 1980s.
 The conflicts were partly between principles and pragmatism, but also between different formulations of both – for instance, whether it was in New Zealand’s interest to host nuclear-armed or –powered ships.